 One danger with plugins is the ability to overload your system.
 Another danger with plugins is the fact that some plugins can conflict with other plugins or with your theme.
 Troubleshooting plugin compatibility is one of the most common skills you will develop as you continue your WordPress Development experience.
 A large number of posts on the WordPress Development Support Forum deal with teaching people to turn off all plugins and re-enabling them one at a time to find the offending plugin.

 Plugins are one of the most popular features of WordPress but they must be used carefully and with restraint.
-A WordPress Plugin Developer is a highly sought after commodity in today’s WordPress Development marketplace.
+A WordPress Plugin Developer is a highly sought-after commodity in today’s WordPress Development marketplace.
 Entire companies have grown out of WordPress Plugin Development such as WooCommerce.

-One of the base skillsets required today is the ability to build responsive themes that will display properly on desktop, tablet and mobile phones.
+One of the base skill sets required today is the ability to build responsive themes that will display properly on desktop, tablet and mobile phones.
 Learning to use @media queries in CSS is a critical part of this process.
-While it is true that many of today’s theme frameworks use the Visual Composer that allows you to set up a lot of responsive rules on each page.
+While it is true that many of today’s theme frameworks use the Visual Composer which allows you to set up a lot of responsive rules on each page.
 These are usually handled with Jquery on the browser side of the equation.
 CSS @media queries will help you define different resolutions as well as portrait and landscape modes.
 Since mobile phone searches are now surpassing desktop searches this is now more critical than ever.
 SEO evaluation tools will now give you a score based on how mobile-friendly your website is, as well as the speed at which your site renders for the end-user.

 WordPress Development Conclusions

 WordPress Development is a rewarding field and one that has consumed the majority of my time for the past ten years.
 Becoming a part of that community is an important step in your path to success.
 There are many local user groups in every major city for both WordPress end-users and WordPress Development professionals.
-One of the major focuses of my job is to provide the technological platform on which other’s vision is realized.
+One of the major focuses of my job is to provide the technological platform on which others’ vision is realized.
 It is an exciting time to be a WordPress developer and I wish you continued success in your ventures.